gradsflow/gradsflow-automl/docs/index.md

 that can be used to train almost any PyTorch model.
 Though GradsFlow has its own Model Training API it also supports [PyTorch Lightning Flash](https://lightning-flash.readthedocs.io/en/latest) to provide more rich features across different tasks.
-It takes inspiration & leverages some cool OSS library including Ray️, PyTorch Lightning, Keras & fast.ai.
+It takes inspiration & leverages some cool OSS library including Ray️, HuggingFace Accelerate, PyTorch Lightning, Keras & fast.ai.

 - `gradsflow.core`: [Core](https://docs.gradsflow.com/en/latest/gradsflow/core/) defines the building blocks